How to Build a Lean DevOps Tools Stack

 For many teams moving off Heroku, Render, Railway, or Fly, a managed container service may be a better next step than a full Kubernetes platform.
 You can still get repeatable deployments, environment control, and cloud-native networking without taking on every Kubernetes concern on day one.

-A useful rule: adopt Kubernetes when you can name the operational problems it solves for your team today, not because it feels like the default shape of “serious” infrastructure.
+A useful rule: adopt Kubernetes only when you can name the operational problems it solves for your team right now—such as scheduling many services, standardizing runtime environments, or improving rollout control—not because it looks like the default shape of “serious” infrastructure.

 Design CI/CD around safety, not convenience